Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. What is included in a Tigerwalah safari package?

 A typical Tigerwalah package includes accommodation, all meals, park entry and jeep safari permits, an expert naturalist guide and driver, and surface transfers from the nearest airport or railway station.
-Itineraries are fully customised, so inclusions adapt to your parks, lodge category and trip length.
+Flights and personal expenses are typically excluded and clearly itemised in your quote.

 See what's included →